Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Theoretical model

-Now we consider only the change in $\tau$ with slow time variation compared to the synchrotron oscillation period and perform the averaging with time for Eq. (\ref{eq5}).
-From the averaging we get the equations for the amplitude function $a(t)$ and $b(t)$ in Eq. (\ref{eq6}):
+From Eqs. (\ref{eq9_sec2}) and (\ref{eq10_sec2}), the time derivative of $a(t)$ and $b(t)$ can be derived.
+If we only consider the change in the amplitude functions $a(t)$ and $b(t)$ with slow variation compared to the synchrotron oscillation period, we obtain the following equations for $a(t)$ and $b(t)$: